yosh-401-advanced-javascript/seattle-javascript-401d31/instructor/brian/18-deployment/README.md

 ![cf](http://i.imgur.com/7v5ASc8.png) 18: Deployment
 =====================================

-## Deployment with Heroku & TravisCI and Configuring Staging & Production Pipelines
+## Deployment, Heroku, TravisCI & Configuring Staging/Production Pipelines
   * **TravisCI**
     * create and configure a `.travis.yml` file that will be used to tell TravisCI to run your npm `test` and `lint` scripts
     * example `.travis.yml`